 Urban Green Spaces: Enhancing Public Health and Wellbeing Sustainably

-Physical Health Benefits: Access to green spaces encourages physical activity, whether through walking, jogging, cycling, or organized .
+Physical Health Benefits: Access to green spaces encourages physical activity, whether through walking, jogging, cycling, or organized sports.
 Regular physical activity reduces the risk of chronic diseases such as obesity, cardiovascular disease, and diabetes, contributing to overall public health.

 As cities continue to grow, the integration of green spaces into urban planning is essential for creating sustainable, livable environments that promote public health and wellbeing.
 Investing in urban greenery is not just an environmental imperative but a public health strategy that brings wide-ranging benefits to urban populations.